jja4/webscraping/Scrapy_Emails_Phone_Numbers/README.md

 ```python
 conda activate bdp
   ```
-2. cd to the location/path where the repository was installed.
+2. cd to the location/path where the repository was installed (cd path/to/bdp-code/Scrapy_Emails_Phone_Numbers)
 3. Start the scrapy crawler script
   ```python
   scrapy crawl emailspider -o output.json